nathanielwei/nathanielwei.github.io/_pages/cv.md

 Work experience
 ======
-* May 2022 - Nov 2022: Quantitative Analyst (Intern.), Bosera Asset Management Co., Limited., China
+* May 2022 - Dec 2022: Quantitative Analyst (Intern.), Bosera Asset Management Co., Limited., China
     * Build a set of deep learning frameworks from scratch, related tools: Python, PyTorch, MSSQL, WIND database.
     * Deep multifactor model: develop a deep cross-sectional multifactor model that incorporates financial insights and stock relationships on a dynamic and multi-relational graph in the task of factoring investing, learning a deep factor from hundreds of style factors, as well as interpreting the portion of the quantity that comes from the original input factors.
     * Deep risk model: develop a deep learning counterpart to Barra risk models.